zero1-agi/fracton/whitepaper-fracton-v0.2.md

 ---

 # **Part 2 of the draft thesis**, building on the foundational overview from Part 1.
-This section covers the **Trisoma Axioms** in detail, elaborates on **core architectural principles** (including how to handle time steps, shadow sub-agents, and the emergent field), and addresses **challenges** and **obstacles** that may arise when operationalizing the model.
+This section covers the **Fracton Axioms** in detail, elaborates on **core architectural principles** (including how to handle time steps, shadow sub-agents, and the emergent field), and addresses **challenges** and **obstacles** that may arise when operationalizing the model.

 ---

 ## **PART 2: TRIADIC AXIOMS, ARCHITECTURE, AND POTENTIAL CHALLENGES**

 ### **Abstract (for Part 2)**
-This section presents the **formal Trisoma Axioms**, elucidating the underlying principles of expansion, contraction, and emergent feedback.
+This section presents the **formal Fracton Axioms**, elucidating the underlying principles of expansion, contraction, and emergent feedback.
 It provides a detailed view of how agents, shadow sub-agents, external influences (EA), and time evolution combine to form a **recursive framework** for AI cognition, emotional modeling, and alignment.
-Additionally, it surveys the likely challenges—both theoretical and practical—that researchers must address when bringing Trisoma from concept to implementation in AGI contexts.
+Additionally, it surveys the likely challenges—both theoretical and practical—that researchers must address when bringing Fracton from concept to implementation in AGI contexts.

 ---

-## 1. The Eleven Axioms of Trisoma
+## 1. The Eleven Axioms of Fracton
 Below is the **complete set of eleven axioms**, each with a brief explanation of its significance.
 While some axioms were mentioned in Part 1, here they are reintroduced as a cohesive group.

 1. **Minimal Recursive Structure**
-   *The Trisoma triad—Initiator, Shaper, Biometric/Embodiment—is the irreducible loop of identity.*
+   *The Fracton triad—Initiator, Shaper, Biometric/Embodiment—is the irreducible loop of identity.*
    **Interpretation**: Every “intelligent entity” can be decomposed into a dual tension (Initiator vs. Shaper) plus an outcome (E₃).
 Even large systems or multi-agent collectives can be modeled as overlapping or nested triads.

 2. **Expansion, Contraction, Emergence**